gasto/KanjiMaestro/README.md

 Characters
-Il maestro: The main guide, that allows the player to understand the underlying mechanics of the varying mini-games Paul “Mayhem” Jackson
+Il maestro: The main guide, that allows the player to understand the underlying mechanics of the varying mini-games
-Psychic ability: Shield.
-Can project a protective shield around teammates.
-Weapons: Chain gun, grenade launcher.
-Mayhem is a heavy-weapons expert.
-Armor: Very heavy, which makes him relatively slow-moving.
-Personality: Angry and ruthless over some event in his past.

 Mission or Story Progression
-Lay out the game’s narrative arc as far as you know it.
-Document the twists and turns that the story might take, and indicate the way in which the player’s success or failure will affect her progress through the game.
-For example, if the story is linear and the player must accomplish each scenario in order to proceed, say so; if it is branching, say that and explain how the player goes down one branch or another.
-Don’t write a novel—this isn’t the design script—but rather provide an outline for a novel, listing the key events in the plot.
 The player starts as a complete beginner knowing perhaps nothing at all.
 Il maestro would query the player for the difficulty: Novice, beginner, intermediate and advanced.
 Some incomplete hiragana and katakana phrases would be posed, and the blank line would be expected to be filled with the corrisponding kanji.
 More advanced exercises would contain more advanced grammar and major usage of kanji.